UMM-CSci-4453-Fall-2017/final-project-twomonitorsonekeyboard/IntroductionToOracle.md

 ### Client Side Tools
 An advantage is that Oracle has so many tools that can interact with it, in this repository we are going to be only using the command tools of SQLplus* and SQLcl but here is a brief overview of some of them:

- * Oracle Enterprise Manager Express (EM Express): Web based application that runs and allows you to manage and manipulating the Oracle database and its subcontents(PDB content).
+ * _Oracle Enterprise Manager Express (EM Express)_: Web based application that runs and allows you to manage and manipulating the Oracle database and its subcontents(PDB content).
 One thing to note is the Oracle database must be up and open as you cannot start it from EM Express.
  It can be viewed on https://spacewhale.morris.umn.edu/em/5500

- :fire: This can only be viewed locally.
+>:fire: This option can only be viewed locally or if the firewall is down.

- * Sqlplus*: is a command line interface that lets you interact with OracleDB.
-It is an older tool that has been very reliable... that being said there are so many new IDEs emerging that allow for a
+ * _Sqlplus*_: is a command line interface that lets you interact with OracleDB.
+It is an older tool that has been very reliable... that being said there are so many new IDEs emerging that allow for easier UI manipulation of the database.

- * SQLcl: is a newish developed command line interface that allows for more flexibility than its parent SQLplus*
+ * _SQLcl_: is a newish developed command line interface that allows for more flexibility than its parent SQLplus*.

- * SQL Developer: is a another GUI application that comes by default with installation of OracleDB.
+ * _SQL Developer_: is a another GUI application that comes by default with installation of OracleDB.
 It supports both SQL and PL/SQL languages and provides a very clean UI for developing.
 A very cool development tool.

 ## Background
 OracleDB is an RDMBS that is very useful for retrieving data so that applications can manipulate it.
-Oracle Extends Object relational model  which means that it allows for such features such as user-defined types, inheritance and polymorphism.
+Oracle extends the Object relational model  which means that it allows for such features such as user-defined types, inheritance and polymorphism.
 Oracle uses SQL (the structured query language) to interact with the database as well as PL/SQL that we will discuss later.

 Read this link to get a quick overview of OracleDB [here](https://docs.oracle.com/database/122/CNCPT/introduction-to-oracle-database.htm#CNCPT958).